pluginsGLPI/doc/source/scim/setup_plugin.rst

 You may set some optional parameters :

 -  **Save requests in logs**: if checked, all requests will be saved in the “Historical” tab of your declared server.
--  **Default server**: if checked, this server will be used by default without providing it’s id in the API Url.
+-  **Default server**: if checked, this server will be used by default without providing it’s ID in the API URL.

 -  **Security**: a dropdown of available security methods.
 Currently implemented:

    -  **None**: no security, anyone can access the API.